privacysandbox/draft-ietf-bidding-and-auction-services/draft-ietf-bidding-and-auction-services.md

 ## Overview

-To understand this document, it is important to know that the communication between the browser and the remote servers uses a request-response message exchange pattern.
+To understand this document, it is important to know that the communication between the client and the remote servers uses a request-response message exchange pattern.
 The request will first reach a seller server, after which the seller will forward parts of the request to buyer servers.
-It is then up to the seller server to gather buyer responses and form a final response for the browser.
+It is then up to the seller server to gather buyer responses and form a final response for the client.
 More detail about the seller and buyer servers can be found in the [server-side system design documentation](https://github.com/privacysandbox/protected-auction-services-docs/blob/main/bidding_auction_services_system_design.md).

 ### Common Definitions {#common-definitions}